YAG laser capsulotomy is a quick, effective, and painless procedure for posterior capsular opacification (PCO).

-Posterior capsular opacification (PCO), better known as “secondary cataract,” is a complication that can occur after cataract surgery.
+Posterior subcapsular cataract is a cloudy membrane that forms just behind the intraocular lens implant.
+Better known as “secondary cataract,” it is a complication that can occur after cataract surgery.

 With posterior capsule opacity, you may feel like your cataract has returned.
 Although it’s essential to make clear that a genuine cataract cannot actually reappear after surgery.